Breath tests in Nevada DUI cases measure whether an alleged drunk driver has an illegal blood alcohol content (BAC) of 0.08% or higher.

 have ruled that the Intoxilyzer 8000 cannot be trusted.9

-5. How can breathalyzer results be challenged in Nevada courts?
+5. How can the results be challenged in court?

-Depending on the facts of your case, a criminal defense lawyer may explore the following procedural, environmental, or physiological defenses when fighting a DUI charge:
+Depending on the facts of your case, we will explore the following defenses when fighting your DUI charge:

 Ways to challenge breathalyzer results in Nevada DUI cases | Possible strategies |